ross-svh-code/101-days-of-code/daily-log.md

 ### Day 1: May 1, 2018

+**Today's Progress**:
-**Today's Progress**: Finished Watch and Code - PJS walkthrough building a to-do list app.
+* Finished Watch and Code - PJS walkthrough building a to-do list app.
+* Completed Project Euler: Multiples of 3 and 5, Even Fibonacci numbers

 **Thoughts:** I definitely enjoyed the lessons and am happy I'm understanding all of the code being written.
 Most of it I could figure out what was going to be written before he wrote it.
 I am also starting to get better at understanding and reading